epilif3sotnas/config-os/config/manjaro/README.rst

 This README file contains the apps that are needed to install in Manjaro OS.
 There is three types of apps, one that are on Manjaro repositories, AUR repository, and then the manually installed apps.

+This README also contains the steps needed to update the Manjaro OS.

 |nbsp|

 Manjaro Repos Apps
 ##################

 .. list-table:: Apps
    :widths: auto